sophiajoseph8/rock-paper-scissors-exercise/README.md

 ## Validating User Inputs
 The application should compare the user's selections agains the list of valid options (i.e., "rock", "paper", "scissors") to determine whether the user has selected a valid option to play the game.

-It should be able to handle various capitalizations and iterations of the valide options (e.g., "ROCK", "rock" or "Rock").
+It should be able to handle various capitalizations and iterations of the validate options (e.g., "ROCK", "rock" or "Rock").
+One way to do this would be standardize the input (e.g., put the input in lowercase).

-If the selection is invalide, the program should display a friendly message to the user and prevent further program execution.
+If the selection is invalid, the program should display a friendly message to the user and prevent further program execution.
 The program should not try to further process an invalid input as it may lead to runtime errors.

 ## Simulating Computer Selection
 The application should select one of the options for the game (i.e., "rock", "paper", "scissors") at random, and assign it as the computer's choice for the game.